-Any university student reading the title of this blog may gasp in disbelief, or horror, or sadness.
-Given that exam time is almost upon us once again, you will inevitably restart that cycle of buying new revision supplies.
-Hopefully after reading this, they won’t be highlighters.
+Any university student reading the title of this piece may gasp in disbelief, horror, or sadness.
+Given that exam time is almost upon us once again, you will inevitably restart the cycle of buying new revision supplies – but hopefully after reading this, highlighters won’t be included.
 Scientifically some methods of revision produce more substantial results than others.

 Method 1: Highlighting

 This is because highlighting actually decreases our ability to make inferences and actually hurts our performance.
-Highlighting encourages you to memorise facts rather than concepts and also doesn’t allow you to make connections between different ideas.
+It encourages you to memorise facts rather than concepts, and doesn’t allow you to make connections between different ideas.
 You won’t be able to apply knowledge to exam questions that are broad or require extending your knowledge.
 The same research can be extended to underlining.

-While students are overly familiar with highlighting, it’s more likely that our technique isn’t effective and overall does little to boost our exam performance.
+While students are overly familiar with highlighting, the technique isn’t the most effective and does little to boost our exam performance.

 Method 2: Summarising

-The general conclusion is that summaries can actually be an effective learning strategy for students who are already skilled at it, however the majority of learners would need training making summarising a bit of a hit or miss strategy.
+The general conclusion is that summaries can actually be an effective learning strategy for students who are already skilled at it, however the majority of learners would need training – making summarising a hit or miss strategy.
 It is more effective than re-reading and highlighting but still isn’t a top tier study technique.

 Method 3: Rereading

 Rereading continues to be the most popular technique amongst college students.
 Many studies have been done on rereading that have produced mixed results.
 Students tend to recall the main ideas rather than details.

 There is some evidence to suggest that leaving gaps between your reading rather than rereading over and over again is linked to higher retention of that knowledge.
 However these studies don’t take into account other confounding variables such as prior knowledge of the topic, reading speed or ability.
 While it’s by no means the least effective technique, it isn’t the most effective either.